At a glance

 To detect a bacterial wound infection, to determine which specific are present, and to isolate and grow the bacteria for subsequent susceptibility testing.

 When to get tested?

 When the doctor suspects that your wound is infected by a .

 A sterile swab used to collect cells or from the site of the suspected infection; may also include aspirations of fluid from deeper wounds into a syringe and/or a tissue .

 What is being tested?

 Wounds may harbor different types of organisms that have different requirements for growth.
 These organisms may be somewhat predictable from the site of infection so specific growth requirements from different specimen types are catered for within the laboratory.
-Some bacteria infecting a wound may require air for growth (aerobic) while some require a no-oxygen or reduced-oxygen environment (anaerobic or microaerophilic).
+Some bacteria infecting a wound may require air for growth () while some require a no-oxygen or reduced-oxygen environment ( or ).
 Care must be taken when handling the samples so that their growth is encouraged and the probability of their detection and identification are optimized.

 The next step in the process is to identify the different types of microorganisms present.
 Identification is a step-by-step process that may involve many tests and evaluations performed on the sample before it is cultured or on the bacteria found growing in the culture.
 One such test is the Gram stain.
 It involves placing sample or smearing individual colony types onto a glass slide and treating the slide with a special stain.
 Under the microscope, the bacteria can be classified into Gram-positive and Gram-negative organisms and by shape into cocci (spheres) or bacilli (rods).
 With this information and additional biochemical tests, the types of bacteria present can be identified.